natelewis/pi-led-matrix/README.md

 sudo apt-get install libatlas-base-dev
 ```

-4. Update the `config.py` to adjust size and set.
+4. Update the `config.py` to adjust sizes if anything is different.

 ## Testing your LED matrix